Letting an AI agent touch your CRM and inbox sounds productive until it sends one weird follow-up after a lead already replied.

 What To Build First

 Start with a read-only assistant that summarizes context and prepares a next action.
-For example:

 1. Read the latest CRM notes and inbox thread.